Driving Maturity With a Cybersecurity Framework

 |Leaders are more than eleven times more likely to have extensive consolidation and processing of event data.|

 |Leaders are three times more effective in incident response.|

 |Leaders work with an MSSP to free up limited SecOps staff for business operations.|

 |Leaders are five times more likely to be viewed as an enabler for business.|

 |Leaders are more than seven times more successful in overall revenue, in part due to maturity of operations and integration.|

 |Leaders are also six times more likely to receive an increase in budget.|

 Ignorance is not bliss when it comes to the risk of a cybersecurity breach.
-Accepted risk refers to that risk which an organization has consciously accepted.
-For example, in a three-year cyber security plan, the organization may choose to prioritize endpoint while delaying network monitoring solutions, based upon available resources and priorities.
+Accepted risk refers to that risk that an organization has consciously accepted.
+For example, in a three-year cyber security plan, the organization may choose to prioritize endpoint while delaying network monitoring solutions based upon available resources and priorities.
 Embracing transparent accepted risk is an important cultural element that executives commonly strive for in mature organizations towards understanding and managing risk for both immediate and long-term needs.

-Risk ignorance is not an “accepted risk,” as it is not known or managed.
-For example, organizations that rushed to the cloud in a pandemic-based global environment in 2020 may not have considered security solutions or risks in work from home architecture.
+Risk ignorance is not an "accepted risk," as it is not known or managed.
+For example, organizations that rushed to the cloud in a pandemic-based global environment in 2020 may not have considered security solutions or risks in work-from-home architecture.
 This type of risk involves the threat of the unknown, unmanaged risk that may or may not be present.
 Without any due diligence systematically applied to people, processes and technology, risk ignorance reigns.